-Uttar Pradesh: Cop, protester killed as protest over illegal slaughter houses turns violent
+Uttar Pradesh: Cop, villager killed as protest over illegal slaughter houses turns violent

 Also read: Wrong to divide Gods into castes: Minister hits out at Yogi Adityanath

 According to reports, Inspector Subodh Kumar Singh was killed when protesters attacked and ransacked the Sayana police station.
 Also, the mob set the police van on fire.
 The whole area turned into a battlefield.
+Singh was involved in the investigation in the murder of Mohammad Akhlaq, a resident of Uttar Pradesh's Dadri village who was lynched by a mob in September 2015 over another incident of alleged cow slaughter.

+Five officials, including a circle officer, were wounded in the clashes that began around 11am just 130km from New Delhi.
+Soon it spread to nearby villages.

 ADG Police from Meerut has left for the Bulandshahr and has ordered deployment of force.